 25/F, California Tower, 30-36 D’Aguilar St, Lan Kwai Fong, Central

 Taking up the top three floors of the new California Tower in Lan Kwai Fong Ce La Vi is the newly opened ‘hottest’ bars in town.
 The SkyBar is an open rooftop with tropical gardens, a water feature and a 360-degree view of the beautiful Hong Kong.
-This is the place to be, but don’t expect to be the only one there.

 The Ritz-Carlton, Hong Kong, Level 118, International Commerce Ctr.1 Austin Road West,Kowloon